Professor Jill Venus BSc, PhD

 I have worked as an academic for most of my career.
 But during the 1980s also worked for a private training company and in community education for the Open University, both of these experienced broadened my understanding of education.

-I have worked for the University of Wales Trinity Saint David (and one of its precursors – University of Wales Lampeter) since 1988 in a various of capacities.
-Firstly, in Continuing Education in the delivery of development of postgraduate programmes in business management and BIT for students from other academic backgrounds.
+I have worked for the University of Wales Trinity Saint David (and one of its precursors – University of Wales Lampeter) since 1988 in various capacities.
+Firstly, in Continuing Education in the delivery of development of postgraduate programmes in business management and Business Information Technology (BIT) for students from other academic backgrounds.
 Then within the Business Faculty in various roles.

-Teaching has been in the areas of personal management skills development and management, entrepreneurship, enterprise development, community engagement and leadership.
-Also research methodologies.
-As Faculty Director of Research my work is concerned with the develop of the research activity across the Faculty: to inform teaching, impact on external business and community environments and enhance the research profile of the Faculty and the academics within it.
+Teaching has been in the areas of research skills and practice, personal management skills development and management, entrepreneurship, enterprise development, community engagement and leadership.
+As Faculty Director of Research my work was concerned with the development of the research activity across the Faculty: to inform teaching, impact on external business and community environments and enhance the research profile of the Faculty and the academics within it.

-As Head of the Faculty International Partnerships Office I have oversight of collaborative partnerships with External Educational providers who are delivering programmes on behalf of the University in the disciplines of the Faculty.
+My various roles within the International Partnerships Office have given me an oversight of collaborative partnerships with External Educational providers who are delivering programmes on behalf of the University in the disciplines of the Institute.
 My role is to ensure the smooth servicing of these relationships, ensure academic quality and compliance with quality standards.

 - Will Reeb (PhD) (2014) The cross-cultural efficacy of interactive infographics.